ALL Metrics

 “I feared that I would not be provided with a hemodialysis machine, given the limited availability of such devices for use in patients with COVID-19” (P14).

 Furthermore, some participants articulated apprehension regarding the potential for testing positive for COVID-19 infection due to their classification as a high-risk group.
-This concern arises because patients with chronic kidney disease have an immune system that is compromised, rendering them more susceptible to infection by COVID-19, as expressed by the participants:
+This concern arose because patients with chronic kidney disease have an immune system that is compromised, rendering them more susceptible to infection by COVID-19, as expressed by the participants:

 “We are at higher risk because we have a pre-existing condition.
 That is why we are anxious” (P5).